 Michael Hyatt, a former publishing house CEO, goes into just this.
 He discusses different strategies and tips for helping us get out of our own way and to focus on the things that are actually important.
 For example, he pays a lot of attention to escaping perfectionism, delegating responsibility, and also saying “no,” which is something we all can learn how to do a little better.

-(Paula: Want some tips?
-Check out my post on the importance of saying no to boost your productivity here!)
+(Paula’s editorial comment: Want some tips?
+Check out my podcast on identifying your top priorities here!)